merkle-open/node-remlog/packages/browser-client/README.md

+> :warning: **Due to modern technologies this tool is no longer being developed** :warning:

 # @namics/remlog-browser-client

 The browser clients helps you creating remote logs inside any browser (supports IE7+, Chrome, Firefox and Safari) by creating an image tag and appending it to the body of your website.
 It is recommended to add the package to your build or use a CDN like unkpg.